maxboeck/Front-end-Developer-Interview-Questions/README.md

 > I think I read somewhere that it's possible to pre-fetch your own site, parse the content and serve that to crawlers.

 * What is the extent of your experience with Promises and/or their polyfills?
-> Don't have *any* experiences with promises.
+> Don't have much experience with promises.
+I used it recently in an Audio API but I'm not really confident with it yet.
 I know, I know.
 I'll get to it.

 #### Coding Questions: